Choanoflagellate

 Choanoflagellates are a group of free-living unicellular and colonial flagellate eukaryotes considered to be the closest living relatives of animals.
 The name refers to the characteristic funnel-shaped "collar" of interconnected microvilli and the presence of a flagellum.
 Choanoflagellates are found globally in aquatic environments, and they are of particular interest to evolutionary biologists studying the origins of multicellularity in animals.

 The flagellum of choanoflagellates is surrounded by microvilli at its base.
 Movement of the flagellum creates water currents that can propel free-swimming choanoflagellates through the water column and trap bacteria and detritus against the microvilli, where these foodstuffs are engulfed.
 This feeding plays an ecological role in the carbon cycle by linking different trophic levels.

 Choanoflagellates bear morphological similarities to the choanocyte, a type of cell in sponges.
-As the proposed sister group to Animalia, choanoflagellates serve as a useful model for reconstructions of the last unicellular ancestor of animals.
+As the closest living relatives of animals, choanoflagellates serve as a useful model for reconstructions of the last unicellular ancestor of animals.
 According to a 2021 study, crown group craspedids (and perhaps crown group choanoflagellates if Acanthoecida arose within Craspedida) appeared 422.78 million years ago, although a previous study from 2017 recovered the divergence of the crown group choanoflagellates (craspedids) at 786.62 million years.